All Episodes

 She knew that she was being cheated on.

-She's the most cheated on woman in America.
+She's the most cheated-on woman in America.

-These young women, then this is not something that they're going to end up respecting, and they don't.
+These young women, this is not something that they're going to end up respecting, and they don't.

 You know, there was a point in this thing last night that I thought was really telling about Hillary Clinton.